jmvh/liferay-tools/db2servicexml/README.md

 db2servicexml
 =============

-This is a tool for programmatically creating database definitions for the Liferay service builder.
+A tool for programmatically creating database definitions for the Liferay service builder.

+This is something to provide help when integrating existing (especially large) databases with Liferay.
+Currently supports the 6.1.0 DTD.

 <pre>
 $ mvn package